PrinceVerma04/Road-sign-detection/README.md

 from src.utils import display_sample_images
 ```
 # NOTE
-The original IPython notebook with the complete dataset exploration code is provided as road-sign-detection.ipynb.
+The original IPython notebook with the complete dataset exploration code is provided as **road-sign-detection.ipynb**.
 This file contains the main analysis and should be used as the starting point for understanding the dataset and project workflow.